dotnet/orleans/Step-by-step-Tutorials/Cloud-Deployment.md

 Then, in the `ServiceDefinition.csdef` file for this role, add some required configuration items used by the Orleans Azure hosting library to the WorkerRole configuration:

 * Add a `ConfigurationSettings` declaration named 'DataConnectionString'.
 This is the Azure storage location where Orleans Azure hosting library will place / look for its silo instance table.
-* Add a `LocalStorage` declaration named 'LocalStoreDirectory'.
-This is the directory that will be used for any local cache directories.
 * Add an `InternalEndpoint` declaration for a TCP endpoint named 'OrleansSiloEndpoint'
 * Add an `InternalEndpoint` declaration for a TCP endpoint named 'OrleansProxyEndpoint'